-This also makes “First, Then, Next, Last” activity cards useful for toddlers and autistic children.
+“First, Then, Next, Last” activity cards are also excellent tools for toddlers and autistic children.
 Thankfully, the printable set shown here has those labels included and so much more!

 Visual routines make it easy for toddlers, preschoolers, and children with special needs to maintain their daily rhythm and get through the day without tears.
 The collection pictured here contains more than 150 visual routine cards and labels.
-It is designed to help you create predictable routines for children and maintain a strong daily rhythm so that they can grow into responsible members of the family.
+Use them to create predictable routines for children and help them learn to maintain a robust daily rhythm to grow into responsible family members.

 Get your set HERE—> Printable Visual Activity Cards

 Psst–If you haven’t signed up for our FREE weekly planner, I suggest starting there because you can get our set of printable visual activity cards for a great deal when you become a subscriber to Rhythms of Play!
 Get it HERE—> QuickStart Weekly Planning Guide

 The following types of visual routine cards are included in this set: